 After an eventful 2019, we look at sanctions and international trade trends to watch for in 2020.
-In this podcast, Stephanie Brown Cripps joins Nabeel Yousef to discuss these trends: (i) Iran-related sanctions; (ii) export control restrictions on Huawei and Chinese technology; and (iii) the impact of sanctions and trade on transactions.
+In this podcast, Stephanie Brown Cripps joins Nabeel Yousef to discuss Iran-related sanctions, export control restrictions on Huawei and Chinese technology, and the impact of sanctions and trade on transactions.

 Leading businesses are rethinking how they manage risk by taking a more holistic approach and focusing on conduct.
 In this episode, Matthew Bruce, Holly Insley and Bruce McCulloch discuss the increased focus on principles and behaviours, bringing compliance training to life and tactical considerations for overcoming resource constraints.

 Three and a half years after the EU referendum, the UK has now left the European Union.
 Two of our antitrust partners, Alex Potter and Deba Das, explore the implications the UK’s departure from the EU will have for cross-border merger control, antitrust investigations and competition litigation during the transition period and beyond, and the steps that affected businesses should take to prepare.